1920 (film): Production

 Director Vikram Bhatt's previous films Aap Mujhe Achche Lagne Lage (2002), Deewane Huye Paagal (2005) and Life Mein Kabhie Kabhiee were termed as box-office failures in the media.
 Speaking in corroboration, Bhatt felt the need for introspection for making inconsequential cinema.
-His want to make a horror film stemmed from the visuals of a chariot riding through the mist that constantly played in his mind.
+His desire to make a horror film stemmed from the visuals of a chariot riding through the mist that constantly played in his mind.
 Claiming it to be his most ambitious project to date, Bhatt took a year and a half to complete the script, which was more powerful than his earlier film Raaz (2002).

 Though Bhatt was looking to cast newcomers, he did not conduct any auditions for the film.
 Instead, when Rajneesh Duggal and Adah Sharma came to his office, his search for the lead cast ended.
 For their enthusiasm and efforts, Bhatt was delighted to work with them.
 Sharma found Bhatt to be a very calm, composed and patient director to work with.
 Duggal, who won the 2003 Mr. India title, was a New Delhi-based model in the fashion industry.
 While filming, both of them felt quite comfortable working with each other.

 For scouting for an appropriate location for filming, the production house hired six location managers who visited about 12 countries over a period of six months before settling down on Allerton Castle, North Yorkshire, England.
 When Bhatt saw the images of this house, he was convinced that it would be the real protagonist of his film.
 This mansion was owned by a billionaire who lived with his wife, and he killed a carpenter.
 The carpenter's spirit is rumoured to be haunting the place.
 Bhatt and Sharma experienced an unusual incident while filming at this house.
 Inside the mansion, a huge portrait of the lady is hung on one of its walls.
 When they attempted to take a photograph of this portrait, the picture always came out blurred, no matter what angle they took it from.